melaniehuang/typeform-happiness/README.md

 Typeform survey on happiness:
 https://mel230.typeform.com/to/dEcJXj

-Visualising emotional data from the following statements into emoji:
+Visualising emotional data from the following statements:
 - "I have input into how things are done"
 - "I'm appreciated for what I do."
 - "I know what I'm supposed to be doing."